gurudarshan266/FSS-HW-Group-P/Project/code/Readme.md

 `python3 run.py <dataset> <f1|accuracy>`
 <br><br>

-Alternatively, `multi_run.sh` can be executed which parallelly deploys multiple jobs of `run.py` each working on a single dataset.
+Alternatively, `multi_run.sh` can be executed which deploys multiple jobs of `run.py` (in parallel) each working on a single dataset.

 ---